mediachain/mediachain/rfc/mediachain-rfc-2.md

 ChainEntry = {
  "type" : "update"
  "ref"  : <Reference>
- "chain" : <Reference>     ; referece to the new chain head "chainLink" : <Reference> ; reference to the old chain head "timestamp" : <Timestamp>
+ "chain" : <Reference>         ; referece to the new chain head "chainPrevious" : <Reference> ; reference to the old chain head "timestamp" : <Timestamp>
  }
 ```